In early 1943 the annihilation of the 6th Army at Stalingrad marked the irreversible turning-point of the war in the East.

 Om bidragsyterne

 Stephen Andrew has, in the last few years, established himself as one of the best illustrators of military subjects working today.
-The detailed, gritty artwork he has produced for Osprey has made him one of our most popular artists.
-Born in 1961 in Glasgow (where he still lives and works), Stephen is entirely self-taught, and worked as a junior in advertising and design agencies before becoming a freelance illustrator in 1993.
-Military history is his passion, and since 1997 he has illustrated Osprey titles including MAA 306 Chinese Civil War Armies 1911-49, and the first three parts of a five-part sequence on the World War II German Army.
+Stephen is entirely self-taught, and worked as a junior in advertising and design agencies before becoming a freelance illustrator in 1993.
+Military history is his passion, and since 1997 he has illustrated Osprey titles including MAA 306 Chinese Civil War Armies 1911-49, and this five-part sequence on the World War II German Army.